intsystems/bayes_deep_compression/docs/blog/posts/bayes_pruning.md

 *Confidence shift in distribution after incorporating prior knowledge*
 ///

-- Bayes can be used to perform [*model selection*](https://en.wikipedia.org/wiki/Model_selection), for example see [*hidden state models*](https://en.wikipedia.org/wiki/Latent_space) and learning [*mixture of gaussians*](https://scikit-learn.org/1.5/modules/mixture.html#variational-bayesian-gaussian-mixture).
+- Bayes can be used to perform [*model selection*](https://en.wikipedia.org/wiki/Model_selection), for example see [*hidden state models*](https://en.wikipedia.org/wiki/Latent_space) and learning [*mixture of gaussians*](https://scikit-learn.org/1.5/modules/mixture.html#variational-Bayesian-gaussian-mixture).

 We have provided only a handful of applications, but this might be enough to spark your interest.
 Now, we will go through methods that will overcome problems with bayessian framework and make it usable.

 ## Variational inference

-One of the ways to add a bayesian layer of inference to your neural network - *variational inference* principle.
+One of the ways to add a Bayesian layer of inference to your neural network - *variational inference* principle.
 It is built upon special function called [*evidence*](https://en.wikipedia.org/wiki/Bayesian_inference#Formal_explanation) which is

 $$
     p(y | \mathbf{x}, \Theta) = \mathbb{E}_{p(\mathbf{w} | y, \mathbf{x}, \Theta)} [p(y | \mathbf{x}, \mathbf{w})].